HomeArticlesBest M.2 NVMe SSDs 2026: Which to Buy for PC and PS5

 Best M.2 NVMe SSDs 2026: Which to Buy for PC and PS5

 Solid-state drives have become essential in every modern PC and laptop, and the compact M.2 NVMe format — a small stick that clips straight onto the motherboard — is now the standard.
-One important caveat for 2026: with the ongoing memory shortage pushing prices up, NVMe drives have grown noticeably more expensive, and that trend may continue for a while, so if you need one it is worth buying sooner rather than later and checking the current price before you commit.
+One caveat for 2026: drive prices are rising, and a genuinely cheap NVMe drive has become a rare thing, so it is worth checking the current listing before you commit.
 These are the best M.2 NVMe SSDs to buy in 2026, followed by a full guide to choosing the right one for your PC or PlayStation 5.

 • Best overall — Samsung 990 Pro.
 The dependable high-end PCIe 4.0 drive, ideal for gaming PCs and the PS5.